bahrmichael/scheduler-demo-sqs/README.md

 # Scheduler Demo SQS

-This repository is a demo of how one can use the [Point In Time Scheduler](https://point-in-time-scheduler.com) with a REST application.
+This repository is a demo of how one can use the [Point In Time Scheduler](https://point-in-time-scheduler.com) with an Amazon SQS queue.

 ## Prerequisites